 During those six years we became a really attractive destination for designers all around the world, we stopped losing projects for a lack of good design portfolio, and the internal pride on our own work skyrocketed.

 There are three areas that I believe led to our success where I played an important role:

 Hiring the best designers.
 Truth be told, you cannot do great work without the best team, and it turns out that designers only get better when they have the chance to learn from the best.

 Creating the best conditions for them to work.
 Beyond tools or methods, I believe a design starts with the first conversation between the the client and us.
 Making designers part of these conversations changes the way projects are sold, and that necessarily reshapes the way we work once a project gets a green light.

 Building a culture of feedback.
 In strategic design, where briefs are blurry and projects don't have a clear road map, designers often find themselves doing parts of their work for the first time.
 Being open to share our design and getting it critiqued is key for maintaining high quality.

-Over the past two years, I've tried to bring these takeaways to our rapidly growing studio in New York.
+During the last two years of this adventure, I brought these takeaways to our rapidly growing studio in Brooklyn, NY.